Alleviating the $H_0$ tension through the interacting dark energy model from quantum gravitational field theory in light of DESI DR2: Conclusion

-In conclusion, all these findings indicate that the $e\widetilde{\Lambda}$CDM model, as an interacting dark energy scenario, not only provides $3\sigma$-level evidence for a deviation from $\Lambda$CDM but also demonstrates a strong capability to alleviate the $H_{0}$ tension.
+Overall, for some dataset combinations, the $e\widetilde{\Lambda}$CDM model, as an interacting dark energy scenario, not only exhibits a nearly $3\sigma$ deviation from $\Lambda$CDM but also demonstrates a strong capability to alleviate the $H_{0}$ tension.
 In the coming years, the combination of DESI BAO data with CMB and SN datasets will enhance our understanding of the nature of dark energy, further alleviate the $H_{0}$ tension, and support the existence of interactions.